This story was originally published and last updated .

-- Similar to the current Alt-Tab experience, but for apps that appear in the shelf.
+- Similar to the Alt-Tab experience, but for apps that appear on the shelf.
 Enable this Chrome flag to limit shelf apps to the active desk.

 - Currently, Chrome OS doesn't offer a quick and easy way to activate picture-in-picture.
 Enabling this Chrome flag puts a picture-in-picture button in the media controls so you can quickly break videos out into a floating window.

 - Connectivity Diagnostic helps remove the guesswork from network troubleshooting.
 While it's mostly unfinished, we think its utility is helpful enough to make it worth enabling the flag.

 Connectivity Diagnostics app removes the guessing game from network troubleshooting.

 - The Diagnostics app offers a basic overview of your device, like displaying its memory size and battery charge cycles.
 While far from complete, we recommend enabling it because of the useful information it offers.